phalsa or falsa (Grewia asiatica), the deep purple summer stone fruit | recipe of phalse ka sharbat

-Phalsa or Grewia asiatica is a tropical berry which is tangy n sweet with a unique flavor, it's taste pairs well with kala namak or black salt, some people call it pink salt too.
+As I mentioned, Phalsa or Grewia asiatica is a tropical stone fruit (Drupe) which is tangy and sweet with a unique flavor, it's taste pairs well with kala namak or black salt, some people call it pink salt too.

 Add chilled water once a paste of formed, pulse again, and pass the mixture through a sieve so the stony seeds are separated.